 Municipalities, State agencies, public benefit corporations, public authorities and not- for-profit (NFP) corporations with an ownership interest in the property may apply.
 Such an interest may be outright ownership (fee simple) or a lesser interest, such as development rights, an easement, or a long-term lease of duration equal to the period of New York State Office of Parks, Recreation and Historic Preservation's (OPRHP) oversight of the project.
 All parties with an ownership interest in the property will be required to sign the project agreement.
 All lien holders must subordinate their interests to those of the State and may be required to sign the project agreement.
 NFP corporations are subject to New York State's Not-For-Profit Corporation Law.
-In order to apply under this program, a NFP corporation must have tax-exempt status under the IRS code, be current with pertinent federal and state filings, and be pre-qualified in the Grants Gateway (see http://www.grantsreform.ny.gov/Grantees).
+In order to apply under this program, a NFP corporation must have tax-exempt status under the IRS code, be current with pertinent federal and state filings, and be pre-qualified in the New York Statewide Financial System (SFS).
+Information on SFS is available at https://Grantsmanagement.ny.gov.